Peter Gzowski: Life and career

 In 1986, Gzowski held the first fundraising golf tournament for literacy, a cause that was very important to him.
 That tournament has evolved and is now held in every province and territory of Canada and has raised more than $13-million for volunteer-based literacy programs.

 As part of its activities, it honours a Canadian each year with the Peter Gzowski Award for contributions to adult literacy in Canada.
+Gzowski indirectly contributed through his journalism to matters of national importance, such as in his 1995 CBC Radio coverage of the 30th anniversary of the Canadian Maple Leaf flag, a contribution that was re-aired in part on 15 February 2025.

 Throughout most of his life, Gzowski had been a heavy smoker of cigarettes, consuming up to 75 cigarettes per day.
 In 2000, Gzowski stopped smoking through attending a treatment centre for persons with addictions.
 A few months following the completion of treatment, Gzowski developed emphysema, following a chest infection.
 By the fall of 2001, he was largely confined to his home, breathing with the assistance of an oxygen tank.
 In 2001, he contributed the essay "How to Quit Smoking in Fifty Years or Less" to Addicted: Notes from the Belly of the Beast, edited by Lorna Crozier and Patrick Lane, and published by Greystone Books.
 The essay was reprinted in September 2001 by The Globe and Mail as "Out of breath".
 He also wrote the essay "Life after smoking", which was published in 50+ Magazine in June 2001 and included in A Peter Gzowski Reader, published by McClelland and Stewart in October, 2001.
 The book is a collection of Gzowski's written works, commencing from his time as a writer for The Varsity at the University of Toronto, collected and with commentary by Gzowski.
 Gzowski died of emphysema in Toronto on January 24, 2002.

 Gzowski was divorced from his first wife, Jennie Lissaman, from Brandon, Manitoba, whom he met while residing in Moose Jaw and with whom he had five children (Alison, Maria, Peter, John and Mick).
 He was survived also by two common-law partners, Jan Walter and Gillian Howard, whom he called his "Partner for Life".
 Gzowski was the father of a son (Robert Lawrence Perkins), born in 1961, from an extra-marital relationship.

 Following his death, his remains were placed in the family tomb at St. James Cemetery in Toronto.